ARPA-Network/ARPA-Network-AVS-Monitoring/README.md

 We currently have 3 rules set by default:

-1. If node is activated
+1. If node is deactivated
-2. If node account balance is over 0.1 ETH
+2. If node account balance is less than 0.1 ETH
 3. If there are more than 10 RPC reconnection attempts within a minute

 To use these rules, you can follow [setup instructions step #6](docs/setup-instructions.md).